A Cuban Collapse Could Create a Highly Dangerous Security Vacuum on the US’ Doorstep, Warns The National Interest

 Migration pressure could further destabilize the regional environment.
 Large refugee outflows toward Florida and neighboring Caribbean states would create simultaneous humanitarian, logistical, and political pressures.
 Even limited maritime migration crises can rapidly consume coast guard, law enforcement, and emergency management resources while intensifying domestic political tensions within the United States and throughout the region.

 This, lest we forget, would be happening as US forces are already significantly over extended and US military supplies significantly depleted.
-It is also happening as Washington works to destabilise other Latin American countries with somewhat sovereign-minded governments, including Mexico, Colombia and Nicaragua, Marco Rubio’s latest bugaboo, from which there will no doubt be additional blowback.
+It is also happening as Washington is working overtime to destabilise other Latin American countries with somewhat sovereign-minded governments, including Mexico, Colombia and Nicaragua, Marco Rubio’s latest bugaboo, from which there will no doubt be additional blowback.

-Meanwhile, the only thing that can stave off a disorderly collapse in Cuba and the creation of a security vacuum, or even outright war is, to quote Winston Churchill, more jaw-jaw.
-For the moment, there are little signs of progress.
+In the case of Cuba, the only thing that can stave off a disorderly collapse and the creation of a security vacuum, or even outright war is, to quote Winston Churchill, more jaw-jaw.
+For the moment, there is little sign of progress.
 In recent days, Cuba has begun distributing weapons to civilians, urging them to prepare for an imminent US invasion, according to the Venezuelan newspaper Versión Final.

 Trump’s recent statements about “dealing with Cuba” after the end of the conflict with Iran are also hardly encouraging.
 If recent developments in post-Maduro Venezuela are an indication, “Dealing with Cuba” essentially means forcing Havana to make huge economic concessions to Washington, opening the market to US investors and expelling US strategic rivals.